 Protecting plants from frost damage

 Same thing can happen at home, jeopardizing your beloved plants.
 Monitoring the greenhouse is the best way to prevent this from happening.
-Modern sensor applications are even equipped with built-in alarms that inform you on your phone when the temperature is no longer suitable in the greenhouse.
+Modern sensor applications have built-in alarms that inform you on your phone when the temperature is no longer suitable in the greenhouse.

 Optimizing and facilitating plants growth